isomerpages/mlaw-psy/pages/Apply for Appointment.md

 <li>
 <p>We <strong><u>strongly encourage</u></strong> all interested applicants
 to <strong>submit your application between 1 January 2026 and 31 January 2026 and no later than 28 February 2026 </strong>to
-facilitate your timely appointment to the Panel and avoid any disruption to your court cases.</p>
+facilitate your timely appointment to the Panel and avoid disruption to your court cases.</p>
 <p></p>
 </li>
 <li>